cs4allcps/HI-176-scraper/README.md

 To get the reports, run

-    $ python scraper.py -t [textfile name] (-wl [window limit])
+    $ python scraper.py -t [textfile name] (-tc [thread count]) (-wl [window limit])

-The program will open multiple download windows for the reports, and the window limit is the number of download windows that can be open at once.
-The default is 5 windows.
+The program will run multiple threads with multiple download windows for the reports.
+The default number of threads is 2 but more can be run by using the -tc tag when calling scraper.py.
+The default number of windows is 5 windows per thread, but this can also be changed by using the -wl tag.

 # Additional Info:
 If schools.py is different from the list of schools on the SIM portal, use